umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Domains/index.md

 ## Domains

 Under *Settings* in the Umbraco Cloud Portal, you'll find **Manage Hostnames**.
-This is where you go when you want to bind domains to your Cloud environments and when you want to add security certificates to your environments.
+This is where you go when you want to bind domains to your Cloud environments.

 ![Manage domains](images/manage-hostnames.png)